-In actuality, the match itself is a really fun little contest.
+In actuality, the match itself is a fun little contest.
 Flair plays the cocky veteran, underestimating the younger challenger, while Hart plays the confident, resilient challenger who keeps coming back through the champion’s offense to eventually overcome the odds and take the glory.
-Mr Perfect added extra color to proceedings, throwing in the element of uncertainty as to whether he would interfere or not.
+Mr. Perfect added extra color to proceedings, throwing in the element of uncertainty as to whether he would interfere or not.

-The crowd were hot and came unglued when Hart held Flair in the sharpshooter, making him shake his head in submission.
+The crowd was hot and came unglued when Hart held Flair in the sharpshooter, making him shake his head in submission.
 It was rare for the WWF Heavyweight title to change hands then on TV and you can tell no-one in the crowd expected the change that night, adding to the excitement.

 Don’t believe the participants.
 This one is a cracker.

 Found On: Bret “Hit Man” Hart: His Greatest Matches (Home Classics, WWE Network)